taligentx/dscKeybusInterface/README.md

   - Write keys to the panel for all partitions
   - Trigger panel command outputs
 * Keypad interface:
-  - Use DSC PowerSeries and Classic series keypads as physical input devices for any general purpose without needing a DSC panel.
+  - Emulates a DSC panel to use DSC PowerSeries and Classic series keypads as physical input devices for any general purpose, without needing a DSC panel.
 * Panel time - retrieve current panel date/time and set a new date/time (including an example with NTP sync)
 * Panel installer code unlocking - determine the 4-digit panel installer code
 * Direct Keybus interface:
   - Does not require the [DSC IT-100 serial interface](https://www.dsc.com/alarm-security-products/IT-100%20-%20PowerSeries%20Integration%20Module/22).
 * Designed for reliable data decoding and performance:
-  - Pin change and timer interrupts for accurate data capture timing
+  - Hardware GPIO pin interrupts and timer interrupts for accurate data capture timing
   - Data buffering: helps prevent lost Keybus data if the sketch is busy
   - Extensive data decoding: the majority of Keybus data as seen in the [DSC IT-100 Data Interface developer's guide](https://cms.dsc.com/download.php?t=1&id=16238) has been reverse engineered and documented in [`src/dscKeybusPrintData.cpp`](https://github.com/taligentx/dscKeybusInterface/blob/master/src/dscKeybusPrintData.cpp).
   - Non-blocking code: Allows sketches to run as quickly as possible without using `delay` or `delayMicroseconds`